 There is a rigorous schedule of inspection of the entire sewer works nearly every weekday.
-Each pump station is visited and continuously electronically monitored.
-This is a standard practice among WPCA enterprises across Connecticut.
-This is done to be sure there is not a problem that may cause an environmental, health or safety problem.
+Pump stations are visited and continuously electronically monitored 24/7/365—a standard practice among WPCA enterprises across Connecticut.
+This is done to be sure there is not a problem that may cause an environmental, health or safety issue.

 In addition, each property with a commercial kitchen connected to the sewer system, must be equipped with a 1000 gallon or larger tank to serve as a trap for FOG—Fat, Oil and Grease.
-This is a standard technique to prevent grease from fouling or even blocking the sewer lines.
+This is a standard technique to prevent grease from fouling or even blocking the sewer arteries.
 The grease is trapped at the top of the water level and must be pumped out according to an established schedule depending on the history of grease loading.
 There is a regular inspection of these traps, mostly associated with restaurants.
 Beginning 2020 there is a fee for grease trap inspections of $80 per year for active grease traps—$40 for each semi-annual use bill.
+An annual report is provided to the owner on the condition of the grease trap.

 What is the worst that can happen?
 Here is a story from May, 2009:

 Krispy Kreme Clogs More than Arteries

 Oops!
 Did Krispy Kreme doughnuts clog the sewer?
 Those delicious warm glazed beauties are being blamed for clogging more than just arteries, an Associated Press report details.
 The Virginia county has turned to the courts.

 Oops!
 Krispy Kreme Sewer Dump – Lawsuit